 Training to teach in Wales is broadly similar to training to teach in other parts of the UK, but you should be aware of some key differences.
 The university-based Postgraduate or Professional Certificate of Education (PGCE) route is the same.
-However, you can apply for the Graduate Teacher Programme (GTP) in Wales but not in England, where it has been replaced by the School Direct programme.

 Do you need to speak Welsh?

 No, you don't need to speak Welsh to apply to teach in Wales, unless you wish to teach Welsh as a second language at secondary level or teach in a Welsh-medium school.

 However, all student teachers training in Wales will undertake some Welsh language learning as part of their course.
 As well as being a core curriculum subject compulsory until the age of 16, incidental Welsh, such as greetings and commands, is used around the classroom in both primary and secondary schools across Wales.